ExtremeFLOW/neko-top/documentation/pages/tutorials/mixer.md

 ```

 `neko-top` distinguishes between four key objects:
-- \subpage design.
+- [design](@ref design).
 The design space over which one optimizes.
-- \subpage problem.
+- [problem](@ref problem).
 The definition of the optimization problem being solved.
-- \subpage optimizer.
+- [optimizer](@ref optimizer).
 The optimization algoirthm used to solve the optimization
 problem.
-- \subpage simulation.
+- [simulation](@ref simulation).
 Specifically for problems involving fluid mechanics, a
 simulation can allow for interfaces with `neko` to perform forward simulation
 and additional `neko-top` libraries to perform adjoint sensitivity analysis.

-Further details regarding these componenents can be found in \subpage code-structure.
+Further details regarding these componenents can be found in [Code structure ](@ref code-structure).

 The basic structure of `driver.f90` is to